 Item €'000

-IFRS Reinsurance Asset 4,356
+IFRS Reinsurance Asset 4,573

-Less release of reinsurance share of URR -796
+Less release of reinsurance share of UPR -1,635

-Plus Additional IBNR/IBNER and Claims Handling Reserves - reinsurance share +58
+Plus reinsurance share of prudency in Claim provisions 128

-Plus Discounting
+Plus Discounting 13

-c.
-On reinsurance share of Claim Reserves +11

-d.
-On reinsurance share of Premium Reserves +2

-Reinsurance Default Adjustment -8
+Less Reinsurance Default Adjustment -8

-SII Reinsurance Asset = 3,622
+SII Reinsurance Asset 3,071

-- 1. There is a difference in the way SII accounts for the premium reserves versus the way IFRS measures them.
-More specifically SII releases some of the extra cushion allowed in the premium reserves (the URR) as this is more explicitly allowed in the underwriting risk modules.
-This accounts to a release of €796K from the premium reserves. - There is also a difference in the method SII accounts for the claim reserves versus IFRS.
-More specifically SII adjusts the IFRS reserves for additional IBNR/IBNER and additional claim handling reserves.
-This accounts to an increase of €58K in the claim reserves - 3.
+1. There is a difference in the way SII accounts for the premium reserves versus the way IFRS measures them.
+This accounts to a release of €1,635K from the premium reserves.

+- 2. There is also a difference in the method SII accounts for the claim reserves versus IFRS.
+This accounts to an increase of €128K in the claim reserves. - 3.
 No discount rate is used under IFRS whereas under Solvency II the Company must discount liabilities at the risk-free rate.
-This accounts for €12K increase in liabilities. - 4.
-The Reinsurance default adjustment increases the liabilities by €8K
+This accounts for €13K increase in liabilities. - 4.
+The Reinsurance default adjustment decreases the reinsurance liabilities by €8K